IS-4

 The IS-4, also known as the Object 701, was a Soviet heavy tank that started development in 1943 and began production in 1946.
 Derived from the IS-2 and part of the IS tank family, the IS-4 featured a longer hull and increased armor.
 With the IS-3 already in production, as well as the decreased need for tanks (particularly heavy tanks) and sluggish mobility, many were sent to the Russian Far East with some eventually becoming pillboxes along the Chinese border in the 1960s.
-Less than 250 were produced.
+Fewer than 250 were produced.

 Design and production

 Development of the IS-4 started in November 1943 with the purpose of improving upon the IS-2 and incorporating captured enemy technology.
 This created a blend of IS-2 features and unique features not found in other Soviet tanks.
-The IS-2's stepped front plate was judged to be a weak point and made into a single glacis with additional armor for the driver.
-This was in order to accomplish the IS-4's design parameters which included the ability to defeat the German 8.8 cm Pak 43 anti-tank gun.
+The first variant IS-2 stepped front plate was judged to be a weak point and made into a single glacis with additional armor for the driver.
+This was in order to accomplish the IS-4 design parameters which included protection from the German 8.8 cm Pak 43 anti-tank gun.
 The side hull of the IS-4 is a simple angular step instead of angling out like the IS-3.
 The right side of the tank was fitted with clamp rings to carry an unditching log.
 The driver's position was described as cramped, though the writer of the review was taller than what was typical for tankers of the time.

 The IS-4 track system is based on the IS-2 with an additional set of cast road wheels bringing the total to 7 pairs on a torsion bar suspension system.
 The IS-4 has bump stops similar to other torsion bar systems but notably does not have shock absorbers to stop rocking, relying instead on mass.
 The track is similar to others in the IS series, except it has a center guide on every track link instead of alternating ones.
 Each track is held in place by a single pin with a clip and washers.
 In the rear, each fender was able to hold two external 90-liter fuel tanks side by side.
 The rear also could hold an "MDH" ("Small Naval Generator") smoke generator which was equipped with a quick detach under the control of the driver who could activate it from inside the tank.